nearform/orion/docs/README.md

 The initial goal is to implement the EFQM knowlegebase, while at the same time creating the platform to accommodate a non-EFQM version of both, with all that it entails.

-At a high level, the architecture of the project will have a single **host Web application built with Gatsby**, where branding customizations for a same brand (we don't expect to host within the same runtime instance of an application multiple brands) occur via a **theme** package which contains:
+At a high level, the architecture of the project will have a single **host web application built with Gatsby**, where branding customizations for a same brand (we don't expect to host within the same runtime instance of an application multiple brands) occur via a **theme** package which contains:

 - UI customizations via Material UI themes
 - application-wide specific configuration